Emergent Nodal Spheres and Weyl Fermions via Spin-Texture Coupled to Thin Film Orbital Dirac Semimetals: Abstract

 \section{Abstract}

-We consider the minimal coupling of a Dirac semimetal Hamiltonian to a generic spin-texture in this work.
+We consider the minimal coupling of a thin film Dirac semimetal Hamiltonian to a generic spin-texture.
 A simple unitary transformation gauges away the spatial dependence in the exchange term, leading to the generation of effective corrections to the Dirac dispersion.
 A full function's worth of freedom is obtained as a result.
-Choosing different pitch vectors, we show that many forms of novel phenomena arise in such systems.
-For example, a linear pitch vector leads to the generation of type-I Weyl semimetal --- we observe the anomalous Hall effect and the chiral magnetic effect.
+Choosing different pitch vectors, we show that many novel phenomena arise in such systems.
+For example, a linear pitch vector leads to the generation of a Weyl semimetal --- we observe the anomalous Hall effect and the chiral magnetic effect.
 The anomalous Hall coefficient requires a non-zero pitch vector whereas the CME is proportional to the exchange coupling.
-The band structure of the model in the presence of a magnetic field shows a Lifshitz transition.
-The introduction of a suitable time dependent pitch vector leads to the formation of nodal spheres in the Sambe space of effective Hamiltonians.
-This nodal sphere is robust to all orders in van-Vleck perturbation theory as proven explicitly.
+The band structure of the model in the presence of a magnetic field shows a Lifshitz-like transition driven by the exchange coupling.
+The introduction of a suitable time-dependent pitch vector leads, at the level of the leading-order Floquet effective Hamiltonian, to the emergence of a nodal sphere in momentum space.
+We further show that, in the full driven problem, a closed quasienergy degeneracy structure persists, continuously connected to this nodal sphere, and constrained by the operator algebra of the Floquet expansion.

 {\it Introduction.} Topological semimetals~\cite{TopoS1,WSM1,WSM2,WSM3,WSM4,DSM1,DSM2,DSM3,DSM4,NLSM1,NLSM2,NLSM3,NLSM4} have been studied extensively by the condensed matter community since their first predictions over a decade ago.
 This class of materials exhibits point- or line-like degeneracies arising from band touchings between the conduction and valence bands near the Fermi energy.
 Prominent examples include Dirac semimetals~\cite{DSM1,DSM2,DSM3,DSM4}, Weyl semimetals~\cite{WSM1,WSM2,WSM3,WSM4}, and nodal-line semimetals~\cite{NLSM1,NLSM2,NLSM3,NLSM4}, realized in both spinless and spinful systems.
 Here, ``spinless'' refers to electronic systems in which spin--orbit coupling (SOC) can be effectively neglected \cite{spinlessDSM1}, rendering spin a passive degeneracy.
 While these phases have been widely explored using theoretical and computational approaches, not all of them have been connected to experimentally viable material platforms.